JonmarCorpuz/SecondBrain/Kubernetes/Kubernetes Cluster.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/piptiprtierpitepirepriwepirpewripweir.png)

 * Clusters are created with a release channel configuration that enables automatic upgrading of the cluster software (If you want more control over the upgrade process, you can choose to configure a static channel)
+* Can host multiple resources for various different purposes that can each be isolate using namespaces

 | Kubernetes Cluster Component | Description |
 | --- | --- |